-The STEPS Research Advisory committee meets regularly to review applications.
-PI's must submit an application to be considered for the next committee meeting.The PI will be notified via email with a proposed date to attend the committee meeting and answer questions about the application.
+The PI is required to be present at the committee meeting to answer questions about the application.
 No formal presentation is required.
 The STEPS Research Advisory committee will judge whether the proposed investigation meets the requirements of our protocol.
 If the proposed investigation moves beyond the requirements of this study and involves more than a normal educational practice, then the principal investigator will be required to submit a separate protocol to West Virginia University's IRB.